 INCIVEK is taken along with peginterferon alfa and ribavirin.
 You should also read those Medication Guides.

 What is the most important information I should know about INCIVEK?

 INCIVEK combination treatment may cause serious side effects including:

 1. Skin rash and serious skin reactions.
 Skin rashes are common with INCIVEK combination treatment.
 Sometimes these skin rashes and other skin reactions can become serious, require treatment in a hospital, and may lead to death.

-- Call your healthcare provider right away if you develop any skin changes during treatment with INCIVEK.
+- Call your healthcare provider right away if you develop any skin changes

+or itching during treatment with INCIVEK.

 - Your healthcare provider will decide if your skin changes

 or any of the following symptoms may be a sign of a serious skin reaction: